niksilver/burnup/README.md

   - the column name of the date from which this row’s data is valid;
 - The column name of the field we want to show.

-Here’s an example from the demo spreadsheet.
+Here’s an example from the original spreadsheet.
 You can find it in the tab named Listing example.

+*** HERE ***

 Our raw data looks like this: